jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 Converting the intersections at 28th, 29th, and 30th to roundabouts could promote safer traffic mixing and lower speeds in intersections.
 Hoover terminates into Jefferson just one block south of 30th anyway - automobiles don't need to be traveling fast here.
-There are plenty of existing design options available to make cycling safer near USC.
+There is a smorgasbord of design options to make cycling safer near USC.

-## What Next?
+## Stepping Back

 When we began our analysis looking across all of LA, it became clear that there were intersections with inordinately high number of cyclist